mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 Required: Required: Carouse, Steward, Perform, Deception or Survival
 Reward: Reward: Cr.
 10,000

-Players’ InformationPlayers’ Information
+Players' InformationPlayers' Information
 Vilmaer is an obscure rock in a distant solar system in the heart of the Imperium.
 The lords of Vilmaer invested wisely centuries ago and became obscenely wealthy.
 The family has become very eccentric over the years.
-The current Margrave of Vilmaer departed on a ‘short tour’ some forty years ago and has wandered the galaxy since on cruise liners and casino ships.
+The current Margrave of Vilmaer departed on a 'short tour' some forty years ago and has wandered the galaxy since on cruise liners and casino ships.
 His entourage waxes and wanes, but the Margrave is always at the center of a cloud of hangers-on and sycophants.